Tweener/kmpshipdoc/docs/index.md

 ---

+!!! success "Next Steps"

     Congratulations! 👏 The initial setup is done and you already have your app up and running on Android and iOS.
+    Now, you can proceed with your app [customization](/customization/).